axelwalter/umetaflow-gui/docs/win_exe_with_pyinstaller.md

 ## 💻 Create a window executable of streamlit app with pyinstaller
 :heavy_check_mark:
-Tested with streamlit v1.29.0, python v3.11.4</br>
+Tested with streamlit v1.29.0, python v3.11.4

-:warning: Support until streamlit version `1.29.0` </br>
+:warning: Support until streamlit version `1.29.0`
 :point_right: For higher version, try streamlit app with embeddable python #TODO add link

-To create an executable for Streamlit app on Windows, we'll use an pyinstaller.</br>
+To create an executable for Streamlit app on Windows, we'll use an pyinstaller.
 Here's a step-by-step guide:

 ### virtual environment